Seori15/Seori15/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on 역삼역

+# Good to see you

 <!--
 **Seori15/Seori15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.